 What Are Property Tax Prorations?

-Mortgage guidelines on property tax prorations state that in certain states such as the state of Illinois where property taxes are paid in arrears, property tax prorations can be used towards the down payment on a home purchase.
+These regulations specify that particularly in states like Illinois, where property taxes are paid retrospectively, property tax prorations can be applied to fulfill the down payment requirement for a home purchase.

 How Does Property Tax Prorations For Down Payment Work?